globelabs/api/NET/README.md

 Through Nuget Package
 On your existing project, install this library with this command in **Package Manager Console**

-    Install-Package GlobeLabsApi.Net
+    Install-Package GlobeLabsApi

-For more information about this package, visit [Nuget Package Site](https://www.nuget.org/packages/GlobeLabsApi.Net/1.0.0)
+For more information about this package, visit [Nuget Package Site](https://www.nuget.org/packages/GlobeLabsApi/)

 ## Basic Usage